gitkcb/prework-study-guide/README.md

 ## License

-please refre to the LICENSE in the repo
+please refer to the LICENSE in the repo